samuelgoto/proposal-block-params/README.md

 ## Do you allow ```return```, ```throws```, ```break``` and ```continue``` inside the lambdas?

 Unclear.

+TODO(goto): kotlin does, has it been a problem?

 Here are some alternatives we are considering, somewhat sorted by most to least compelling:

 * yes, burden on the user to know the transformation
 * no